 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics projected that postsecondary teachers would see a 13% increase in employment opportunities from 2014-2024.
-The mean annual salary for biological science professors was $86,830 in May 2015.
+The U.S. Bureau of Labor Statistics projected that postsecondary teachers, in biological sciences, would see a 12% increase in employment opportunities from 2018-2028.
+The mean annual salary for biological science professors was $97,340 in May 2018.

 Continuing Education Information